History of Sino-Korean relations: Ming and Joseon

 Ming dynasty of China shared a close trade and diplomatic relationship with the Joseon dynasty of Korea.
+In 1392, the Joseon and Ming settled their border through negotiation, with the Joseon accepting tributary status while the Ming gave up competing territorial claims.
 Both dynasties shared Confucian ideals in society.
 Joseon had been a member of the Ming's sinocentric East Asian regional order.
 Joseon was historically one of the most pro-China Korean dynasties, and the Ming Court traditionally treated Korea alongside Vietnam and Thailand as its most favored tributaries.
+Relations were close and stable for the 250 years following the 1392 border negotiations.

 Ming China assisted Joseon Korea during Toyotomi Hideyoshi's invasion of Korea, in which the Wanli Emperor sent a total of 221,500 troops.
 For this, the Chinese Emperor of that time, the Wanli Emperor is remembered fondly by most Koreans of the modern era.

 Joseon Korea, in an effort to repay the Ming Chinese assistance during Toyotomi Hideyoshi's invasion of Korea's sent 13,000 soldiers to aid the Ming against the Later Jin at the Battle of Sarhū where nearly two-thirds of the Joseon Expeditionary Force was killed.
 Furthermore, Joseon Korea was invaded twice during the Ming-Qing Transition due to its loyalty to the Ming Government in Beijing.

-As a result of Joseon's subjugation and Ming's destruction, Joseon created the Little China ideology, known as sojunghwa.
+As a result of Joseon's subjugation and Ming's destruction, Joseon supported the Little China ideology, known as sojunghwa.
 According to Youngmin Kim, " it held that the Joseon embodied Chineseness authentically while other neighboring countries failed to do so in the face of the barbarian domination of the center of the civilized world."
 A set of standardized rites and unifying symbols were developed in Late Joseon Korea in order to maintain that sense of cultural identity.
 Joseon dynasty believed that the Qing dynasty was unworthy of succeeding the politico-cultural orthodoxy of "China".
 Instead, the Confucianist Joseon dynasty asserted itself as the legitimate heir to the Chinese civilization and termed itself "Little China".
-In 2010, scholar Brian Reynolds Myers stated in reference to the move that: